From Darwin to UluruTaking the world’s longest pub crawl

 Taste of Kakadu

-Now it’s time to head 305 kilometres (about three hours’ drive) south-east into Kakadu National Park and refuel at Cooinda Lodge’s Barra Bar & Bistro.
+Now it’s time to head 305km (about three hours’ drive) south-east into Kakadu National Park and refuel at Cooinda Lodge’s Barra Bar & Bistro.
 Pair an ice-cold brew with the bistro’s Kakadu Tasting Platter – a tasty bush-tucker spread that includes barramundi, char-grilled buffalo sausages, kangaroo fillet and smoked crocodile.

 A true outback pub

-Next stop on your marathon pub crawl is the quirky Daly Waters Historic Pub, just off the Stuart Highway 530km (about six hours' drive) south of Cooinda Lodge.
+Next stop on your marathon pub crawl is the quirky Daly Waters Historic Pub, just off the Stuart Highway 530km (about 6 hours’ drive) south of Cooinda Lodge.
 The place is draped in memorabilia of an eye-catching kind: it’s said women started leaving behind their bras after female passengers lost a drinking bet with a coach driver in the 1980s.
 The bras are part of the colourful history of the pub, which dates back to 1930.
 In its early years, there are stories of patrons witnessing main-street shoot-outs and cattle stampedes.
 It’s also said there’s a resident ghost.

 A dry river runs through it